camunda/camunda-docs-manual/content/user-guide/spring-framework-integration/configuration.md

   @Bean
   public DataSource dataSource() {
-     // use a JNDI data source or read the properties from env or a properties file
+     // Use a JNDI data source or read the properties from
+     // env or a properties file.
-     // - the following shows only a simple data source for In-Memory H2 database
+     // Note: The following shows only a simple data source
+     // for In-Memory H2 database.

     SimpleDriverDataSource dataSource = new SimpleDriverDataSource();
     dataSource.setDriverClass(org.h2.Driver.class);
     dataSource.setUrl("jdbc:h2:mem:camunda;DB_CLOSE_DELAY=-1");